Our 12 step program in Palmdale, CA begins during rehab, and provides help and guidance into long-term recovery.

-We believe that using the truest form of the 12 step addiction recovery program in our Palmdale center is the best and most effective core to a successful rehab plan for those with an alcohol, or combined drug and alcohol addiction.
+We believe that using Bill Wilson’s original form of the 12 step program for addiction recovery at our Palmdale center gives patients the most effective base for successful rehab experience.

-Created in the 1930s by Bill Wilson, a businessman close to losing everything through alcoholism, along with recovering alcoholic Dr. Bob Smith, the 12 steps are a structured system of long-term recovery.
+Created in the 1930s by Bill Wilson, a businessman close to losing everything through alcoholism, along with recovering alcoholic Dr. Bob Smith, the 12 Step Program is a structured system for long-term recovery.

 During their first meeting, when “Bill W.” was afraid that he was again going to fall off the wagon, they realized the power of sharing experiences about seeking and keeping sobriety.